 Blog.
 The blog on research about fundamental physics and tangles of strands tells more about general ideas, past mistakes, objections, encountered difficulties, and progress.

-Motivation.
+T-shirt.
 An important motivation has always been the support for the ailing physics T-shirt industry.
-Since decades, the industry has been desperate for new designs.
+Since decades, it has been desperate for new designs.

 Volume VI of Motion Mountain